-Results in the Growth Fund were mixed during the quarter.
-The environmental, social and governance screen (ESG) led to unfavorable underweights to tobacco stocks within consumer staples and to materials was mitigated by solid selection within real estate and information technology, particularly in software.
+- Results in the Growth Fund were positive during the quarter.
+The environmental, social and governance screen (ESG) led to a favorable overweight to information technology stocks and solid selection within financials, particularly in the insurance industry. - The Growth Fund's underweight to industrials also contributed.

-Benchmark: Russell 1000 Index (from October 1, 2019 through December 17, 2019), Russell 3000 Index
+Benchmark: Russell 1000 Index (from October 1, 2019 through December 17, 2019), Russell 3000 Index exclusion list (socially responsible screen) and overlay activities are applied.

 Source: SEI Data Portal.
 Fund return is net of fund fees; manager contributions are gross.
-Manager performance reflects performance provided by the manager before the Fund's exclusion list (socially responsible screen) and overlay activities are applied.
+Manager performance reflects performance provided by the manager before the Fund's